Capital City Go-Go vs. Greensboro Swarm - Game Highlights

 • Discuss this story on the NBA G League message board...

-- Greensboro Swarm Tops Capital City in Second Sold-Out Crowd of the Season - Greensboro Swarm
+- Greensboro Swarm Come Up Short Against Capital City, 131-122 - Greensboro Swarm

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.